Skizzralde/ethanboothnewton.github.io/README.md

 ## Contents
 Below is the list of contents which the Website Portfolio contains:
-* An introduction to myself
+* An introduction
-* My current and past Projects
+* Current and Past Projects
-* Skills that I have acquired
+* Acquired Skills
-* Social links that I have including:
+* Social links, including:
   * Twitter
   * Linkedin